Skip to main content

 Introduction

-This article documents dataflow analysis of Semgrep Pro Engine and cross-file (interfile) analysis in the Semgrep Code.
-This document helps you to enable these features and provides an overview of the benefits compared to the analysis of Semgrep OSS.
+This article documents the cross-file (interfile) dataflow analysis in Semgrep Code.
+This document helps you to enable these features and provides an overview of the benefits compared to the analysis of Semgrep Community Edition (CE).

 Viewing the path of tainted data

-Semgrep Code can provide you with a visualization of the path of untrusted (tainted) data in specific findings.
-Findings that display tainted data can help you to track the sources and sinks of the tainted data as they propagate through a body of a function or a method.
-For general information about taint analysis, see Taint tracking documentation.
+With dataflow traces, Semgrep Code can provide you with a visualization of the path of tainted, or untrusted, data in specific findings.
+This path can help you track the sources and sinks of the tainted data as they propagate through the body of a function or a method.
+For general information about taint analysis, see Taint tracking.

 You can view dataflow traces in: